What is this subject about?

 What are the formal entry requirements for this course?

 In addition to the College’s general entry requirements you will need to have a minimum of a grade 4 in GCSE English Language.
-If you are looking towards Primary Teaching, Nursing or Midwifery, grade 4 in GCSE Maths and grade C in GCSE Science are also important.
+If you are looking towards Primary Teaching, Nursing or Midwifery, grade 4 in GCSE Maths and grade 4 in GCSE Science are also important.

-You also need to be interested in and committed to working with people and understanding and caring for them.
+Equally important is that you need to be interested in and committed to working with people and understanding and caring for them.
 A genuine interest in looking after people at critical and sometimes tricky stages of their lives is at the heart of these courses.

 Subject combination advice

-Subject Combination advice
+Subject Combination advice:

 The Diploma course is equivalent to 2 A Levels in terms of class hours and UCAS points.
-The Extended Certificate course is equivalent to 1 A Level in terms of class hours and UCAS points.
+The Extended Certifi cate course is equivalent to 1 A Level in terms of class hours and UCAS points.

 Health and Social Care is therefore not a complete programme in itself and you will take other courses alongside it.
 Courses which are commonly taken alongside it and combine well in supporting it include Sociology, Psychology, Biology, Geography, History, English Language, Physical Education and BTEC Applied Science.